Kihagyás

 public class SoundCard : EquipmentBase

-Our code is not yet turning, for several reasons.
-The EquipmentBase implements the IEquipment interface, but it does not yet implement the interface operations.
+The code won’t compile yet for several reasons.
+The EquipmentBase class implements the IEquipment interface, but it does not yet implement the interface methods.
 Either generate the methods using the smart tag, or type them according to the following principles:

-• The newPrice and yearOfCreation are duplicated in the HardDisk and SoundCard classes: move (not copy!) them to the common EquipmentBase base class and give protected visibility.
+• newPrice and yearOfCreation are duplicated in the HardDisk and SoundCard classes: move (not copy!) them to EquipmentBase and make them protected.

-• The GetAge operation is duplicated in the HardDisk and SoundCard classes, delete the implementation from these and move it to the EquipmentBase class.
+• The GetAge method is also duplicated in the HardDisk and SoundCard classes, delete the implementation from these and move it to the EquipmentBase class.

 The code corresponding to the above is: